-A – Arm is there weakness in an arm or numbness, does one arm drift down when held out?
+A – Arm: is there a weakness or numbness in an arm?
+Does one arm drift down when held out?

 There are the various treatments a stroke may involve:

 - Discontinuation of blood thinning medications, for strokes that involve bleeding in the brain